autonomys/subspace-docs/docs/farming-&-staking/staking/intro.md

 ### Requirements

 :::warning Requirement Changes
-Hardware requirements are lowered for testing but will likely increase on the mainnet.
+Hardware requirements are lowered for testing but will likely increase on mainnet.
 :::

 #### Operating System